djipco/nward/README.md

 # nward

 The **Nward** library facilitates serial communication between [NW.js](https://nwjs.io) and Arduino-compatible microcontrollers.
-It does so without relying on the `serialport` module which can be difficult to recompile for use with NW.js.
+It does so without relying on the `serialport` which has to be specifically recompiled for NW.js (which might have you pulling your hair out).

 ## Installation & usage